You can find here frequently asked questions about Aquaponics or Aquaponics FAQ.

-- High initial investment for the system setup
+- The high initial investment for the system setup

-- Since it is an integration of two systems, the failure of one may immediately effect the other
+- Since it is an integration of two systems, the failure of one may immediately affect the other

 - Predicting the ideal conditions for both the systems together is a difficult task

 - Not all varieties of crops can be grown in the system

 - High electricity usage